scottworth66-jpg/tradovate-mnq-bot/memory/strategy_rules.md

 ### Entry Rules (ALL must align)
 - 5-minute chart shows clear trend bias (as defined above)
 - On the 1-minute chart, price pulls back to VWAP or the 9 EMA (whichever is closer) in the direction of the 5M trend
+- The 1-minute candle closes in the direction of the 5M trend (simple close direction, no requirement for "strong" body or engulfing)
+- No additional volume or candle strength filter required

 ### Exit Rules (mandatory)
 - Stop-loss: 8–12 points or just beyond the recent 1M swing (tighter wins)